dredly/Scrabble-Trainer/README.md

 ## Next Tasks

-- [x] Keep track of user score
-- [x] Implement bingo
-- [x] Actually show the messages on the page instead of just the console
-- [ ] Refactor code into a more logical structure, i.e. with gameloop
+- [x] Refactor code into a more logical structure
+- [ ] Limit the number of rounds
+- [ ] Add time limit